lbryio/lbry.tech/documents/glossary.md

 ### Blob

 The smallest unit of data in LBRY.
-Each blob is referenced by its [blob hash](#blob-hash), a SHA-384 hash of the blob contents.
+Each blob is referenced by its [blob hash](#blob-hash), an SHA-384 hash of the blob contents.
 When files are uploaded to LBRY, they are split into blobs, which are then shared with other peers.
 See [Encoding](/spec#encoding) for more details.

 ### Blob Exchange Protocol